CSC207-UofT/course-project-group-010/phase0/progress_report.md

   - Database classes will probably be gateways to external databases(like SQL) in the future.
 - ScreenIO is our only outer layer class.
 It will take text input from the user and call the appropriate functions.

+CRC model is illustratred in a diagram called CRC.jpg, also in the same directory.
+You will have to rightclick > open image in new tab to see the full image.

 ## Scenario Walkthrough - walkthrough.md

+Basic scenario walkthrough.
+Feel free to check it out!

 ## Skeleton Program